How to Spot Fake Business Advisors: Follow the Money, Not the Pitch

 • Look at their marketing.
 Are they offering true clarity, or luring you in with vague buzzwords and feel-good content?

 • Demand proof.
 Testimonials, results, experience.
-Don’t settle for surface.
+Don’t settle for the surface; your future depends on choosing a truly trusted business advisor.

 And if they say they help business owners grow value?